DallanQ/sagrada/QA.md

 [setup-check-for-both-expansions](https://boardgamegeek.com/thread/2856372/setup-check-for-both-expansions)

-> Just want to check I've got the setup right when using Passion & Life.
-In the centre would be:
-Round track: 2 tool cards, 3 public objectives (base game + symmetry (Passion) + toil (life)) The dice pool: 1 rare glass board (Passion).
-Apprentice deck.
-Masterwork board & dice.
-Each player would have: Favour tokens based on the difficulty of their window.
-1 inspiration card (Passion).
-1 private objective (base game + rare dice (passion))
-Apprentice window pattern: Does that sound about right?
-I was wondering if it would be better to lay out 3 public objectives; 1 base game, 1 from Life, 1 from Passion?
-You could do the same with the private as well, give everyone 1 from the base game and 1 from Passion.
-Any thoughts?

-The setup you've outlined seems mostly correct.
-For the central setup:

-- Round track
-- 2 tool cards
-- 3 public objectives (1 from the base game, 1 from Passion, 1 from Life)
-- The dice pool
-- 1 Rare Glass board (Passion)
-- Apprentice deck
-- Masterwork board & dice

-Each player should have:

-- Favor tokens based on the difficulty of their window
-- 1 inspiration card (Passion)
-- 1 private objective (1 from the base game or 1 from Passion, depending on the expansion used)
-- Apprentice window pattern

-Regarding the public objectives, while you can certainly choose 1 from each expansion (base, Passion, Life), remember that public objectives can be randomly drawn.
-If you want variety and replayability, it's fine to randomize the 3 public objectives.

-For private objectives, the official rules state that each player gets only 1 Passion private objective if using the Rare Glass module.
-However, there is some ambiguity about private objectives.
-The designers have mentioned both giving 1 private objective (official rules) and giving 2 (as a variant).
-In some threads, it has been stated that you can give 2 private objectives per player, but this is not settled in the official rules, and you can choose whichever method you prefer.

 [game-setup-after-player-setup](https://boardgamegeek.com/thread/3051247/game-setup-after-player-setup)

 > Does Game Setup have to happen after Player Setup?
 I understand that the digital app does it this way, but is it explicitly stated that one has to happen before the other?